The Italian Cypress Tree

 They can tolerate some shade but they need over 6 hrs. of sunlight anything less than that and they will look scraggly.
 Italian Cypress requires very little pruning thus less maintenance or cleaning up.
 After about 50 years of growth, the tree will get much wider up to 8 maybe 10 ft. wide.
 Once they get established you can trim them at the desired height.
 If you cut them at 8 ft. they will stay at that height for 3-4 years.
 They will tend to grow wider when trimmed at that length.

-Problems with the Italian Cypress tree
+The Problem with the Italian Cypress trees

 It is susceptible to spider mites and Bagworm.
-These insects love conifer trees, especially cypress trees.
+These insects love conifer trees, especially Cypress trees.
 One organic way to keep these insects from chewing it up is to water the tree from the top down.
 This will wash away the spider mites and their nests.
 Neem oil is an organic insect and fungus control insecticide that works well on all types of Cypress trees.
 Check your tree often during its first years of growth.

 The Italian Cypress tree